After 5 Miscarriages, What Happens Next?

 Advertisement

-Picture this (because I do all the time): My tall, athletic, seemingly ageless husband, walking down the pavement with a child.
-They stroll along, smiling, my husband often glancing down at this mini-person; the mini-person, continuously gazing up at their doting father, in attachment, wonder and love.
-And then, I literally want to crush a glass in my hand to punish myself for having robbed my husband of this reality — an idyllic scene that, in a parallel universe, with said younger, prettier, more fertile wife, is actually happening.
+Picture this (because I do all the time): My tall, athletic, seemingly ageless husband, walking down the sidewalk in our quiet Brooklyn neighborhood, with a child.
+They stroll along, smiling, my husband often glancing down at this mini-person; the mini-person, continuously gazing up at my doting husband, in attachment, wonder, and love.
+And then, I literally want to crush a wine glass in my hand to punish myself for having robbed my husband of this reality — an idyllic scene that, in a parallel universe, with said younger, prettier, more fertile wife, is actually happening.

-Here’s another scene that continues to haunt me from time to time: Several years ago, about a month following my first miscarriage.
+Here’s another scene that continues to haunt me from time to time.
+It was Fashion Week, several years ago, about a month following my first miscarriage.
 I was new to the whole “infertility” thing.
 I thought, like most hopeful yet hopelessly naive people who are newly pregnant, that surely a pregnancy will lead to a live baby.
 Right?
 It didn’t.
 And I had to sheepishly un-tell all the people I’d been sharing the news with.

 Advertisement

 I was still pretty shocked and saddened by it.
 And then, at a party during Fashion Week, I ran into a designer who had always been particularly lovely and kind to me over the years.
 We said hello, hugged, and clinked our respective complimentary cocktails.
-When she asked me how I was doing, I told her, "fine", but then inadvertently blurted out something about just having had a miscarriage.
+When she asked me how I was doing, I told her fine, but then inadvertently blurted out something along the lines of that I’d just had a miscarriage.
 I don’t remember exactly how I told her, only that I told her, and am still not entirely sure why.
 In hindsight, I think I wanted her interest, her acknowledgment that it was okay, because I respected her so much.
 Maybe I even wanted her sympathy; it’s so hard to say, given I was still making sense of this strange and unfamiliar void in my belly, like a presence almost, which is possibly the most ironic and cruel feeling to inevitably follow a miscarriage.

 “